AndreaPrestia/Libra.NET/README.md

 ## How does it works?

-It can use three load balancing algorithms:
+It can use four load balancing algorithms:

 - Round Robin
 - Weighted Round Robin
 - Least Connections
+- Sticky Sessions

 The algorithm to be used is defined in the **Libra** node of the appsettings.json file.